myaomeow/myaomeow.github.io/_pages/teaching-material.md

 Education is important.
 In working with high school students and college undergraduates, I have developed a number of teaching materials on a variety of topics ranging from computer science and mathematics to physics and chemistry.
 These are by no means comprehensive, but can serve as helpful review guides and/or topic outlines for current students.

+If you find any errors with any of the teaching modules, please do let me know through email at myao at caltech dot edu.

 > ## Java

   1. [Getting Started](/java/getting-started/index.html)